AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-install.md

 1. To verify the connection, access it in [!DNL Workfront] and verify that the API key is the same and that the connection is **[!UICONTROL Enabled]**.
 To do so, select **[!UICONTROL Setup]** > **[!UICONTROL Documents]** > **[!UICONTROL Custom Integrations]** in [!DNL Workfront].

-## Upgrade enhanced connector for Workfront {#upgrade-enhanced-connector-for-workfront}
+## Upgrade [!DNL Workfront for Experience Manager enhanced connector] {#upgrade-enhanced-connector-for-workfront}

-Experience Manager Assets enables you to upgrade the enhanced connector for Workfront from a previous version to the latest version.
+Experience Manager Assets enables you to upgrade the [!DNL Workfront for Experience Manager enhanced connector] from a previous version to the latest version.

-To upgrade the enhanced connector for Workfront to the latest version:
+To upgrade the [!DNL Workfront for Experience Manager enhanced connector] to the latest version:

 1. Download the connector from [[!DNL Software Distribution] link](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/product/assets/workfront-tools.ui.apps.zip).